pigghead/todo-app/README.md

 Utilizes MongoDb as a database, Express & Node as the web server, and React for the front-end.

 # How to use
+(Note: "npm install" command may be needed in both terminal instances before running other commands to ensure node_modules files are up to date and in sync)

 Launch a terminal instance.
 Navigate to the "backend" folder inside of the terminal and execute the "node server.js" command to launch the web server.

 Launch a second terminal instance.
 Navigate to the "frontend" folder inside of the terminal and execute the "npm run start" command to launch the frontend.

-(Note: "npm install" command may be needed in both instances before running other commands to ensure package and package-lock are up to date and in sync)

 Inside of a web browser, navigate to "localhost:3000" to begin using the application.